A pattern that I often encounter when developing forms is a form containing a hasMany

 Feel free to skip to the macro immediately.

-Before dealing with the macro, let's think about how we would handle this problem.
+Before dealing with the macro, let's think about how we would tackle this problem.

 The first form submission of our recipe form is straightforward.
 All the ingredients are new, so we could just create them.